gnicol/GitSwarm/perforce_swarm/doc-ce/install/migration_from_gitlab.md

     The recommended approach is to upgrade your GitLab and GitSwarm instances to the most up-to-date combination (GitLab 8.0.5 and GitSwarm 15.4).
-Upgrading to GitSwarm 15.4 is an absolute requirement for GitSwarm, since migration is not supported in earlier versions.
+Upgrading to GitSwarm 15.4 (and GitLab 8.0.5) is an absolute requirement for GitSwarm, since migration is not supported in earlier versions.
+See [these instructions](/help/update/README.md) for how to upgrade.

     It is also recommended that the same hostname be used for both the GitLab and GitSwarm instances, since this will ensure that attachments on